guanqiliang/guanqiliang.github.com/index.md

 [06/2023] One paper accepted by IEEE/RSJ International Conference on Intelligent Robots and Systems (IROS) 2023!

 [07/2022] One paper accepted by IEEE Transactions on Robotics (T-RO)!

-[02/2022] Two papers accepted by IEEE International Conference on Robotics and Automation (ICRA) 2022!

-[10/2021] Selected for the AIRS Talent PhD Research Program 2021.

 # Publications